wsbctechnicalblog/wsbctechnicalblog.github.io/content/clash-of-azdo-kanban-fields-and-shared-area-paths.md

 Tags: AzDO, Azure Boards
 Slug: shared-area-paths
 Author: Willy-Peter Schaub
-Summary: Used in the land of shared Area Paths they can introduce inconsistency and confusion..
+Summary: Shared area paths can introduce inconsistency and confusion.

 Azure Boards Kanban fields are powerful and valuable.
-Used in the land of shared Area Paths they can, however, introduce inconsistency and confusion.
+Used in the land of shared Area Paths they can, however, introduce inconsistency and confusion that are hard to isolate and explain.

 # Let us explore a simple example

 We define a few area paths for a hypothetical project, named **Boards Chaos**.
 The Board Chaos area and its sub-paths are allocated to the default Boards Chaos team.
 Area A1, with sub-paths, and area A2, with sub-paths, are assigned to team A and B respectively.